 Matthew D. LaBrie

-Matthew LaBrie joined Ropes & Gray in 2015 as an associate in the litigation department.
-His practice focuses on complex commercial disputes and government investigations.
-Matthew is responsible for conducting all aspects of discovery, drafting motions and briefs, performing due diligence and risk analysis, taking depositions, and arguing motions.
+Matthew LaBrie joined Ropes & Gray in 2015 as an associate in the Boston litigation department.
+He is currently on assignment to the London office.
+His practice focuses on complex commercial disputes and data privacy.
+In his litigation practice, Matthew is responsible for conducting all aspects of discovery, drafting motions and briefs, performing due diligence and risk analysis, taking depositions, and arguing motions.
+In his data privacy practice, Matthew coordinates all aspects of data-breach response for international corporations as well as represents companies in litigation and investigation stemming from data-breaches.
 Matthew works with a diverse group of clients, including hedge funds, private equity firms, medical device manufactures, public companies and their officers and directors, government contractors, hospitals, and pharmaceutical manufacturers.

 Matthew maintains an active pro bono practice which includes representing victims of sex trafficking and seeking recourse for violations of federal and state anti-trafficking laws in federal court and the Supreme Court of the United States.
 Matthew also maintains a robust pro bono family law practice, successfully appearing before multiple judges.

 Prior to joining the firm, Matthew served as a judicial intern for the Honorable Beryl A. Howell in the U.S. District Court for the District of Columbia and was senior staff on the Georgetown Journal of Law & Public Policy.
 Matthew also defended indigent juveniles in Washington, D.C.
 Superior Court as a member of the Georgetown Juvenile Justice Clinic.

 - Regularly conducts and coordinates data security incident investigations for international corporations across a variety of industries, applying United States, European Union (GDPR), and International law.

 - Counsels companies regarding data security compliance programs, data privacy, and collection practices.